tweag/capability/README.md

 This package defines strategies to generate implementations of capabilities using the `DerivingVia` language extension added in GHC 8.6.

-This package is not available on Hackage, as many of its dependencies have not been updated to GHC 8.6, yet.
+This package is not available on Hackage, yet, as some of its dependencies have not been updated to GHC 8.6, yet.

 ## Nix Shell

-Many of this package's dependencies require patches to build with GHC 8.6.
+Some of this package's dependencies require patches to build with GHC 8.6.
 These patches are defined in [`nix/haskell/default.nix`](nix/haskell/default.nix).
 A development environment with all patched dependencies in scope is defined in